Information for Travellers

 Wednesday, February 24, 2021 at 9:55 am AST

 Bermuda is open and welcoming visitors back to the island.

 Our island home has always been a precious resource set apart by its geographic location and way of life.
 Over the past few months, we’ve been dedicated to protecting our community and pristine destination for our residents and guests to enjoy for years to come.
 When you are ready, we look forward to extending a warm welcome to you out here.

 Visitors are to comply with the following Bermuda Government protocols:

 Pre-departure — A traveller must:

 - Effective December 4, visitors must take a PCR COVID-19 test and obtain a negative result no more than five days before departure.
-The day of testing, is day 0.
+The day of testing is day 0.
 This applies to adults and children aged 10 and up.
 Children who are 9-years-old and younger are exempt and are subject to their adult travel companion’s quarantine.
 Children 10-17 must receive parental consent to be tested.
 If consent is denied, the young traveller must quarantine for 14 days on arrival.
 Test results must be entered as part of the online travel authorization process and be presented upon arrival in Bermuda.
 As of July 11, 2020, such visitors without a pre-departure test will not be able to obtain Travel Authorisation and enter Bermuda.

 - Wear face masks and practise physical distancing at the departure airport.

 - Acquire health insurance covering illness and injury outside of your home jurisdiction, including those related to a positive COVID-19 diagnosis while in Bermuda.
 If this is not obtained, a visitor will be responsible for all health and accommodation costs should they require treatment and/or quarantine, including costs related to a positive COVID-19 diagnosis in Bermuda

 - Wear a face mask while on the plane